GregRos/parjs/README.md

 ### Failure types

 There are several failure types recognized by the library.
-They're used for slightly different purposes that can drastically change how a parser behaves.
+They're used for different purposes that can drastically change how a parser behaves.
 From least to most severe, they are:

 1. Soft failure
 2. Hard failure